• Skip to primary navigation

 Ground golden flaxseeds (flax meal) and water

-These can also be a good binder for baked goods.
-They help retain moisture and give breads texture.
-They don’t have the same binding qualities or contribute to elasticity like xanthan gum or psyllium.
+Flax meal mixed with water can also be a good binder for baked goods.
+It helps retain moisture and give breads texture, yet it doesn't have the same binding qualities or contribute to elasticity like xanthan gum or psyllium.

-Use in a 2:1 ratio as a xanthan gum replacement.
+Use in a 2:1 ratio as a replacement for xanthan gum.
 Mix the flax meal with 2 parts of hot water for every 1 part flax and let sit for approximately 10 minutes before adding to the other ingredients.

 Guar gum